-Filing a Free Application for Federal Student Aid (FAFSA) online is the first step in the financial aid process for Western Colorado MSW students.
-Two-year students begin the Western Colorado program in the fall quarter and need to file a FAFSA only for the year they will begin their coursework.
+Filing a Free Application for Federal Student Aid (FAFSA) online is the first step in the financial aid process for Four Corners MSW students.
+Two-year students begin the Four Corners program in the fall quarter and need to file a FAFSA only for the year they will begin their coursework.
 Students admitted with advanced standing begin their course of study in the summer quarter and therefore need to file two FAFSAs--one for the summer quarter in which they begin the program, and one for the academic year that starts in the fall.

 The University of Denver's Office of Financial Aid awards and administers student loans for Four Corners students.
 These loans include:

 - Federal Direct Loans: amounts up to $20,500 each year

 - Graduate Plus Loans: amounts up to the cost of attendance

 - Private Education Loans: amounts up to the cost of attendance